microsoft/aed-rust-learn-content/modules-packages-crates/includes/1-scoping-terminology.md

     │  └── lib.rs
     └── Cargo.toml

 When you tell Cargo to complie this crate, you'll get a library file called `libmy_library.rlib` that can be published and linked to other projects.

-# Module
+## Modules

 Rust provides a powerful module system that can be used to hierarchically split code into logical units and that ease readability and reuse.

 A module is a collection of items: